-"And for you?" the waitress looked at Mort.
+"And for you, Sir?" the waitress looked at Mort.

 "I'll start with a bowl of that delicious cabbage soup.
-Then the chicken fried steak with mashed potatoes and extra gravy."
-Mort started and the waitress interrupted him.
+Then the chicken fried steak with mashed potatoes and extra gravy..."

+The waitress interrupted Mort.
 "Extra gravy is a dollar fifty.
 Is that OK?" she asked.